Strawberry Alarm Clock: 2001–present: New album

-On June 16, 2001, the group appeared at a concert at San Diego's Balboa Park with Moby Grape, Jefferson Starship, Iron Butterfly, Big Brother and the Holding Company, and Country Joe McDonald.
-Seol and Gunnells joined Freeman, Bunnell, Anderson, and Hubbard for this show.
+On June 16, 2001, the group performed at a concert at San Diego's Balboa Park, sharing the stage with Moby Grape, Jefferson Starship, Iron Butterfly, Big Brother and the Holding Company, and Country Joe McDonald.
+Seol and Gunnels joined Freeman, Bunnell, Anderson, and Hubbard for this show.

-On October 23, 2003, the above lineup was joined by Bartek and Marshall for an appearance at Amoeba Records in Hollywood to celebrate the DVD release of Beyond the Valley of the Dolls.
+On October 23, 2003, the same lineup was joined by Bartek and Marshall for an appearance at Amoeba Records in Hollywood to celebrate the DVD release of Beyond the Valley of the Dolls.

-In December 2004, Weitz and King were slated to reunite with Seol, Freeman and Bunnell, along with original "Incense" singer Munford, for a PBS special on 1960s-era rock music, but the band did not appear.
-Bunnell later said in interviews that PBS never sent the proper contracts to the band.
+In December 2004, Weitz and King were slated to reunite with Seol, Freeman, and Bunnell, along with original "Incense" singer Munford, for a PBS special on 1960s-era rock music; however, the band did not appear.
+Bunnell later stated in interviews that PBS never sent the proper contracts to the band.

-By 2006, Weitz, Bartek, Bunnell, Seol, and Anderson were back playing shows with the group.
-King, Freeman, Marshall, and Gunnels joined them to perform at the Virginia Theatre in Champaign, Illinois on April 29, 2007.
-The event was part of the last day of Chicago Sun-Times and Siskel and Ebert movie critic Roger Ebert's ninth annual Overlooked Film Festival, and was preceded by a screening of Beyond the Valley of the Dolls (co-written by Ebert and director Russ Meyer).
-Freeman, Weitz, Bartek, Bunnell, Seol, Gunnels, and Anderson continued making 2007 concert appearances.
+By 2006, Weitz, Bartek, Bunnell, Seol, and Anderson were back performing shows with the group.
+King, Freeman, Marshall, and Gunnels joined them for a performance at the Virginia Theatre in Champaign, Illinois, on April 29, 2007.
+This event was part of the last day of Roger Ebert's ninth annual Roger Ebert's Overlooked Film Festival, and it was preceded by a screening of Beyond the Valley of the Dolls (co-written by Ebert and director Russ Meyer).
+Freeman, Weitz, Bartek, Bunnell, Seol, Gunnels, and Anderson continued to make concert appearances throughout 2007.

-By 2008, an ill Freeman was sidelined, and in 2010, Bartek began to cut back his appearances with the group.
+By 2008, an ailing Freeman was sidelined, and in 2010, Bartek began to reduce his appearances with the group.

-In January 2010 Strawberry Alarm Clock started recording new material for a record label created by Billy Corgan of the Smashing Pumpkins.
-Strawberry Alarm Clock keyboardist Weitz (who played keyboards in 2009 for Corgan's side project Spirits in the Sky) said, "We’re picking up where we left off, but with a modern sound".
+In January 2010, Strawberry Alarm Clock started recording new material for a record label created by Billy Corgan of the Smashing Pumpkins.
+Strawberry Alarm Clock keyboardist Weitz (who played keyboards in 2009 for Corgan's side project Spirits in the Sky) stated, "We’re picking up where we left off, but with a modern sound."
 The band also reworked some of its 1960s songs.

 Founding member Lee Freeman (born November 8, 1949) died on February 14, 2010, at the age of 60, from complications arising from cancer.